 Websites are valuable tools that help build credibility, provide information, and play a foundational role in all marketing efforts.
 If you’re looking to establish your online presence or wanting to polish an existing website, we have a list of tips and ideas to help you build a website that works for you.

 Tip #1: Secure your URL and website.

 For a new website, start thinking about your URL early.
-Using an online tool like Domize, you can see if the domain names you like are available and what extension (.com or .org, etc.) options you have.
+Use an online domain name search engine to check URL availability, you can see if the domain names you like are available and what extension (.com or .org, etc.) options you have.
 When choosing your domain name, you want something memorable and easy to say.
 Avoid using homophones like ‘two’ and ‘to’ as they don’t lend themselves well to being shared verbally.
 You can choose creative options for the domain extensions like epma.art if it makes sense for your organization.
 If you have an existing site, make sure you stay on top of your site security.
 Sites that are not secure or have broken links cause visitors to lose trust in the brand.

 Tip #2: Ensure you have access to your brand assets.